 - Populate campaign with a query string parameter

 - Concatenate category and page name in a prop for easier reporting

 - Copy an eVar into a prop to see paths

 - Pull internal search terms or a campaign ID from the query string into an eVar

-Now, administrators have rights to use processing rules by default .
-The exam is no longer necessary.
+Administrators have rights to use processing rules by default .
 Administrators can also grant these rights to non-administrators through the Admin Tools interface.
-Here's how:
+For instructions, see #

 Use Context Data to Simplify Data Collection

 Context data variables are a type of variable that are available only to processing rules.
 To use context data variables, key/value data pairs are sent in by your implementation, and processing rules are used to capture these values in standard Analytics variables.
 This frees programmers from understanding exactly which prop and/or eVar should contain which value.

 Use Processing Rules to Transform Hit Data and Trigger Events